MelvinKim/react-chat-app/README.md

-# react-chat-app
+# MERN-instagram-clone
-a medical pager built using react and Stream API
+An app implementing instagram features using the MERN Stack